jaredly/jerd/docs/Roadmap.md

 - ... should be a legal pattern spread, shorthand for ..._

+# Widgets the great and terrible

+so, using decorators, love it
+one thing I want, is to ... add optional titles to things oh hey, I could add another decorator yeah, I was thinking "should I add an optional argument or something, but I don't yet have support for optional arguments.
+But I could just add another decorator, love it!

 #

 Erghhm should I switch to lezer for parser generating?
 Given that it supports error recovery....
 NOPEaNOPE it would be much harder to work with.